Thickening agent: Gelling agents

 Commercial jellies used in East Asian cuisines include the glucomannan polysaccharide gum used to make "lychee cups" from the konjac plants, and aiyu or ice jelly from the Ficus pumila climbing fig plant.

 Agar-agar produces a very clear gel with light residual taste.
 Gelatin sheets disperse easily with no residual taste, but powdered form may have some taste.
-Kappa carragreenan may include potassium chloride to improve the gelling process and produces a clear product with very little aftertaste.
+Kappa carrageenan may include potassium chloride to improve the gelling process and produces a clear product with very little aftertaste.
 Iota carrageenan contains sodium chloride which improves gel formation.
 Sodium alginate produces a medium viscosity gel but may have some aftertaste.
 High-methoxy pectin is one of the most widely used gelling agents in food processing.
 It reacts with some sugars and acids and sometimes includes minerals to improve gelling process.
 Low-methoxy pectin reacts with calcium, and is used for the preparation of low sugar jams.

 Flours

 Functional flours are produced from specific cereal variety (wheat, maize, rice or other) conjugated to specific heat treatment able to increase stability, consistency and general functionalities.
 These functional flours are resistant to industrial stresses such as acidic pH, sterilisation, freeze conditions, and can help food industries to formulate with natural ingredients.
 For the final consumer, these ingredients are more accepted because they are shown as "flour" in the ingredient list.

 Flour is often used for thickening gravies, gumbos, and stews.
 The most basic type of thickening agent, flour blended with water to make a paste, is called whitewash.
 It must be cooked in thoroughly to avoid the taste of uncooked flour.
 Roux, a mixture of flour and fat (usually butter) cooked into a paste, is used for gravies, sauces and stews.
 Cereal grains (oatmeal, couscous, farina, etc.) are used to thicken soups.
 Yogurt is popular in Eastern Europe and Middle East for thickening soups.
 Soups can also be thickened by adding grated starchy vegetables before cooking, though these will add their own flavour.
 Tomato puree also adds thickness as well as flavour.
 Egg yolks are a traditional sauce thickener in professional cooking; they have rich flavor and offer a velvety smooth texture but achieve the desired thickening effect only in a narrow temperature range.
 Overheating easily ruins such a sauce, which can make egg yolk difficult to use as a thickener for amateur cooks.
 Other thickeners used by cooks are nuts (including rehan) or glaces made of meat or fish.